Medically reviewed by Drugs.com. Last updated on Dec 17, 2020.

 - Eosinophilic esophagitis.
 A certain type of white blood cell (eosinophil) builds up and injures the lining of the esophagus.

-Infant reflux usually clears up by itself without causing problems for your baby.
+Infant reflux usually resolves without causing problems for your baby.

-If your baby has a more-serious condition such as GERD, he or she might show signs of poor growth.
-Some research indicates that babies who have frequent episodes of spitting up may be more likely to develop GERD during later childhood.
+If your baby has a more-serious condition such as GERD, he or she might grow poorly.
+Some research indicates that babies who have frequent episodes of spitting up might be more likely to develop GERD during later childhood.

 - Ultrasound.
 This imaging test can detect pyloric stenosis.